simonedigregorio11/simonedigregorio11.github.io/homework2/index.md

 # **Caesar Cipher Demonstration and Implementation**

-## **Introduction**
+# **Introduction**
 Cryptography and statistics, though seemingly distinct, share a deep mathematical connection.
-The Caesar cipher, one of the oldest encryption schemes, replaces each letter with another a fixed number of positions down the alphabet.
+The **Caesar cipher**, one of the oldest encryption schemes, replaces each letter with another a fixed number of positions down the alphabet.
 While trivial from a modern cryptographic perspective, it offers an excellent framework to demonstrate how statistical distribution analysis can be applied to cryptanalysis.
-This work presents a statistical method for decrypting the classical Caesar cipher by exploiting the frequency distribution of English letters.
+This work presents a statistical method for decrypting the classical Caesar cipher by exploiting the **frequency distribution** of English letters.
 Using a combination of brute-force search and chi-squared goodness-of-fit testing, the encryption key (shift) is automatically inferred.
 The project illustrates how simple statistical inference and frequency analysis can transform a deterministic decryption task into a probabilistic inference problem.
 An HTML/JavaScript implementation provides an interactive demonstration designed for educational use in statistics and cryptography courses.

 ## **Goals of the Implementation**
 The primary goals of this project are:

-- To demonstrate how statistical inference can be used to decrypt a substitution cipher.
+- To **demonstrate** how statistical inference can be used to decrypt a substitution cipher.

-- To compare observed letter frequencies in a ciphertext with expected English frequencies.
+- To **compare** observed letter frequencies in a ciphertext with expected English frequencies.

-- To identify the shift parameter that minimizes the chi-squared distance between distributions.
+- To **identify** the shift parameter that minimizes the chi-squared distance between distributions.

-- To implement and visualize the method using JavaScript in an interactive web interface.
+- To **implement** and visualize the method using JavaScript in an interactive web interface.
 <br><br>

 ## **Example of the Caesar Cipher**

-A Caesar cipher with a shift of +3 transforms the alphabet as follows:
+A Caesar cipher with a shift of **+3** transforms the alphabet as follows:

 <div class="example-box">
-Plaintext Alphabet:&nbsp;	A	B	C	D	E	F	G	H	I	J	K	L	M	N	O	P	Q	R	S	T	U	V	W	X	Y	Z<br>
+<strong>Plaintext Alphabet:</strong>&nbsp;	A	B	C	D	E	F	G	H	I	J	K	L	M	N	O	P	Q	R	S	T	U	V	W	X	Y	Z<br>
-Ciphertext Alphabet:	D	E	F	G	H	I	J	K	L	M	N	O	P	Q	R	S	T	U	V	W	X	Y	Z	A	B	C
+<strong>Ciphertext Alphabet:</strong>	D	E	F	G	H	I	J	K	L	M	N	O	P	Q	R	S	T	U	V	W	X	Y	Z	A	B	C
 </div>

 Example:<br>

-Plaintext: HELLO WORLD<br>
+<strong>Plaintext:</strong> HELLO WORLD<br>
-Ciphertext (shift +3): KHOOR ZRUOG<br>
+<strong>Ciphertext (shift +3):</strong> KHOOR ZRUOG<br>

 The encryption rule can be expressed mathematically as:<br>